antonydenyer/antonydenyer.github.io/_posts/2024-06-04-block-proposer-inclusion-lists.md

 ## Analysis
 Builder censors and proposer censors (C, C): The block contains `t2`.
 The proposer receives `2` gwei in tips, and the builder receives `2` gwei in MEV.
 This is a Win-Lose scenario in the original description, but in game-theoretical terms, it's a Nash Equilibrium if the builder's payoff for censoring is higher than accepting without proposer enforcement.

-Builder censors and proposer accepts (C, A): The proposer builds a block with `t1`, receiving `1` gwei in tips.
-This is a Lose-Lose scenario, indicating a misalignment of strategies leading to suboptimal payoffs for both players.
+Builder censors and proposer accepts (C, A): The proposer chooses to build a block with `t1`, receiving `1` gwei in tips.
+The validator is "eth aligned" and wishes to forgo the additional rewards.
+It is a Lose-Lose scenario, indicating a misalignment of strategies leading to suboptimal payoffs for both players.

 Builder accepts and proposer accepts (A, A): The block contains both `t1` and `t2`.
 The proposer receives `3` gwei in tips, and the builder receives `2` gwei in MEV.
 This is a Win-Win scenario, representing a Pareto optimal outcome where no player can be made better off without making the other player worse off.